judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 next: ssl-factory.html
 ---

-There are a number of connection parameters for configuring the client for ssl.
+There are a number of connection parameters for configuring the client for SSL.
 See [SSL Connection parameters](connect.html#ssl)

-The simplest being `ssl=true`, passing this into the driver will cause the driver to validate both the ssl certificate and verify the hostname (same as `verify-full`). **Note** this is different than libpq which defaults to a non-validating ssl connection.
+The simplest being `ssl=true`, passing this into the driver will cause the driver to validate both the SSL certificate and verify the hostname (same as `verify-full`). **Note** this is different than libpq which defaults to a non-validating SSL connection.

 In this mode, when establishing a SSL connection the JDBC driver will validate the server's identity preventing "man in the middle" attacks.
 It does this by checking that the server certificate is signed by a trusted authority, and that the host you are connecting to is the same as the hostname in the certificate.

+If you **require** encryption and want the connection to fail if it can't be encrypted then set `sslmode=require` this ensures that the server is configured to accept SSL connections for this Host/IP address and that the server recognizes the client certificate.
+In other words if the server does not accept SSL connections or the client certificate is not recognized the connection will fail.
+**Note** in this mode we will accept all server certificates.

+If `sslmode=verify-ca`, the server is verified by checking the certificate chain up to the root certificate stored on the client.

+If `sslmode=verify-full`, the server host name will be verified to make sure it matches the name stored in the server certificate.

+The SSL connection will fail if the server certificate cannot be verified. verify-full is recommended in most security-sensitive environments.

-If you only require encryption then set `sslmode=require` In the case where the certificate validation is failing you can do one of two things.
-Either pass `sslcert=` and LibPQFactory will ignore the client certificate or use the `NonValidatingFactory` which will trust all server certificates.
+In the case where the certificate validation is failing you can try `sslcert=` and LibPQFactory will not send the client certificate.
+If the server is not configured to authenticate using the certificate it should connect.

 The location of the client certificate, client key and root certificate can be overridden with the `sslcert`, `sslkey`, and `sslrootcert` settings respectively.
 These default to /defaultdir/postgresql.crt,